What To Do If the Laptop Ban Goes Global

 That's if you're lucky enough to ever see it again.

-Hard Cases and wrap (Score:2)
+Hard Cases and wrap (Score:3)

 If this goes into effect, I'll get a hard case that's form-fitting for the laptop, and a larger hard case that and other things go into.